Day 2 of the Career Champions Challenge

 Informational interviews or connecting with someone who has had the same major or is currently in a career of interest may sound intimidating to students.
 It may help to provide an explanation of the benefits of these career conversations, such as being able to hear firsthand about how others are making a direct impact in society in their own way.
 You could encourage the student to ask during the interview about what they can do during their four years here to obtain the skills to get into the field.
 This concrete framework of preparing with them on how to do an informational interview can help ease students’ anxiety of talking to someone new.
 For today’s resources, we’ve provided an informational interview handout that you and your students can use to understand the etiquette of how to connect with someone, and potential questions students could ask.

-Many of the Gen Z students missed pivotal developmental opportunities due to the pandemic, and some of them haven’t been able to regain back what they may have lost.
 Upperclassmen often come into the Office Career & Professional Development feeling lost on how to even get started in getting involved.
 They sometimes feel they are too late for everything.
 Keep encouraging your students that it’s never too late to get involved and to build up different skills for their future.
-Take the time and show them the different offices on-campus that readily provide different experiential learning opportunities such as Education Abroad for studying abroad, CURCE for research, Community & Public Service Program for volunteering, and/or the Office of Career & Professional Development for internships.
-The Center for Experiential Education offers specific internships programs, as well as MyInvolvement is another great way to remind students to build skills by getting involved on-campus.
+Take the time and show them the different offices on-campus that readily provide different experiential learning opportunities such as Education Abroad for studying abroad, The Minerva Center for research and specific internship programs, Community & Public Service Program for volunteering, and/or the Office of Career & Professional Development for internships.
+MyInvolvement is another great way to remind students to build skills by getting involved on-campus.

 Career Assessment Tools